Everything You Need To Know About: Myanmar

 In temples and pagodas, men and women should always keep their shoulders covered and wear pants that go at least past the knee line.
-Dressing appropriately is also important outside of temples and pagodas too, especially for women.
-99 percent of Burmese women would consider a dress that ends above the knee line to be completely immodest.
+Dressing appropriately is also important outside of temples and pagodas, especially for women.
+Ninety-nine percent of Burmese women consider a dress that ends above the knee line completely immodest.

-You have to take off your shoes and socks before entering any of the temples or pagodas.
+You must take off your shoes and socks before entering any temples or pagodas.
 And they make very sure this rule is respected everywhere.
 Shoes are also removed in residential houses, hotel rooms, and sometimes even in stores.

-You should never pat children on the head or ruffle their hair in Myanmar.
+In Myanmar, you should never pat children on the head or ruffle their hair.
 It might be a normal affectionate gesture back home, but it can be seen as extremely disrespectful here.

 What to do

-The former capital of Myanmar is still the cultural and economic heart of the country.
+Myanmar's former capital is still the country's cultural and economic heart.
 The Shwedagon Pagoda is one of the absolute highlights of any Myanmar trip.